-During 2018, 2017 and 2016, the Company did not repurchase any shares of common stock for treasury.
+During 2019, 2018 and 2017, the Company did not repurchase any shares of common stock for treasury.
 The Company has authorized 750,000 shares for repurchase since June of 1998, of which 250,000 shares of common stock were authorized in March of 2008 for repurchase.
 Since 1998, a total of 550,684 shares have been repurchased.
-The Company also distributed cash dividends to its shareholders of \$3.8 million in 2018, \$3.3 million in 2016.
+The Company also distributed cash dividends to its shareholders of \$4.0 million in 2019, \$3.8 million in 2018 and \$3.3 million in 2017.

-At December 31, 2018, the Company's principal sources of liquidity included approximately \$8.0 million of cash, cash equivalents and marketable securities.
+At December 31, 2019, the Company's principal sources of liquidity included approximately \$7.3 million of cash and availability under an equipment financing line of credit of approximately \$1.8 million.
 Management currently believes that such funds, together with future operating profits, should be adequate to fund anticipated working capital requirements, including debt obligations, and capital expenditures for at least the next 12 months.
 Depending upon the Company's results of operations, its future capital needs and available marketing opportunities, the Company may use various financing sources to raise additional funds.
 Such sources could include, issuance of common stock or debt financing, lines of credit, or equipment leasing, although there is no assurance that such financings will be available to the Company on terms it deems acceptable, if at all.

-At December 31, 2018, the Company has paid dividends over the past eighty-nine quarters.
-It most recently declared a dividend on March 4, 2019 with a payment date of March 25, 2019 in the amount of \$991 thousand.
+At December 31, 2019, the Company has paid dividends over the past ninety-three quarters.
+It most recently declared a dividend on February 11, 2020 with a payment date of March 3, 2020 in the amount of \$993 thousand.
 The Company's current intention is to continue to declare dividends to the extent funds are available and not required for operating purposes or capital requirements, and only then, upon approval by the Board of Directors.
 There can be no assurance that in the future the Company will declare dividends.